Exabyte-io/documentation/docs/accounts/accounting/check-balance-quota.md

 ## In Dashboard or "Bio" Tab

 Furthermore, the current information about the Storage Quota across all the available supercomputing nodes can also be retrieved by itself from the main account [Dashboard](../../ui/specific/dashboard.md), or alternatively from the "[Bio](../ui/bio.md)" tab of the "Account Profile" interface.
-In both of these cases, the typical appearance of the panel displaying such storage quota information is as shown in the below example.
+In both of these cases, the typical appearance of the panel displaying such storage quota information is as shown in the below example:

 ![Storage Quota](/images/storage-quota.png "Storage Quota")